SuneetPatil/Alexa-Bangalore-Meetup-Oct2018/3.WithCustomSlotType-Technology/README.md

-# Build An Alexa Bangalore meetup Skill using custom slot types & Deligate dialogs
+# Build an Alexa Bangalore meetup Skill using custom slot types & Deligate dialogs
 <img src="https://m.media-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/quiz-game/header._TTH_.png" />

 - This tutorial will explains how to use custom slot types, Deligate dialogs to fill all the slots and provide user customized messages based on the users input using the code we built in WithSlot-Name section.